BurcuSevgican/burcudevops/hands-on/Terraform/terraform-03_RemoteBackend_Modules/README.md

 terraform apply
 ```

 - Because of using S3 bucket for backend, run `terraform init` again.
-It will ask you to copy the existing tfstate file to s3. yes.
+It will ask you to copy the existing tfstate file to s3. y es.

 - Go to the `backend.tf` file make the changes.
 ```bash